 Terrain: Easy/Moderate difficulty.

-Urbina Bay is one of Isabela islands more unusual sites.
+Urbina Bay is one of Isabela Island's more unusual sites.
 Back in 1954 volcanic uplift forced the sea floor above the surface of the water, exposing coral reefs and fossils.
-The coastal area is frequented by flightless cormorants, pelicans and marine iguanas.
-Visitors can also snorkel with turtles, rays and reef fish.
+The coastal area is frequented by flightless cormorants, pelicans, and marine iguanas.
+Visitors can also snorkel with turtles, rays, and reef fish.

 The two trails (short and long) head through giant tortoise habitat.
-The bay is at the foot of the Alcedo volcano whose summit can be seen towering above in all its grandeur, and home to it’s very own Alcedo tortoise species.
+The bay is at the foot of the Alcedo volcano whose summit can be seen towering above in all its grandeur, and home to its very own Alcedo tortoise species.
 The largest Galapagos land iguanas also live in the area, and Galapagos hawk sightings are common.
-Galapagos tortoises are most frequently spotted during the warm and wet season from January to May, when the vegetation becomes lush green.
+Galapagos tortoises are most frequently spotted during the warm and wet season from January to May when the vegetation becomes lush green.

 Landing Type: No landing.

-The northern point of Isabela island is an important nesting ground for the Flightless Cormorant, as well as home to the largest Marine iguanas of the archipelago.
+The northern point of Isabela Island is an important nesting ground for the Flightless Cormorant, as well as home to the largest Marine iguanas of the archipelago.
 Although no landing is possible here, visitors can get up close to the wildlife action aboard a dingy.
 This site used to house a US army world war 2 radar base, which served as a strategic point in the war of the Pacific.

 Landing Type: No landing.